 If you wish to train on the part-time SCITT programme, this is typically for 3 days a week over the course of 2 years.
 The programme is very similar to the one year programme in terms of support and delivery, the only difference being that you will be in school 2 days per week and attend training on 1 day a week.
-The majority of centre-based training will take place in Year 1 and you will be enrolled on the Masters programme for the PGCE in Year 2.
+The majority of centre-based training will take place in Year 1 and you will be enrolled on the PGCE programme in Year 2.

 Trainees will complete training in two different schools during the course of the year.
 Typically trainees spend the autumn term in their host school and then go to a second placement school during the first part of the spring term and then return to their host school for the remainder of the year.
 Trainees are in school 4 days a week and attend training on the 5th day.
 We endeavour to keep travelling time to school to a minimum so we will take into account your home address when allocating a school.

 The programme covers the primary age ranges 3-7 and you will be teaching within one of these age ranges.